alanjian85/marius/README.md

 # NES
 NES (NES Emulation Software) is a simple and a proof-of-concept emulator of Nintendo Entertainment System.
-Its single-threaded and interpreter-based design makes it a demonstration emulator.
+Its single-threaded and interpreter-based design makes it a emulator for demonstration.
 The underlying mechanisms are implemented using C++17 and SDL2.
 And It can now run on the web because of WASM.

 ![Mario GIF](media/mario.gif) ![Pacman GIF](media/pacman.gif) ![Donkey Kong GIF](media/donkeykong.gif)